-When it comes to going mobile, consider what services you offer that are most portable – neck and shoulder massage are likely candidates as well as pedi-treatments or a facial massage.
-Mobile massage services also can be are a good way to educate new clients to the other body treatments you offer at your day spa or your massage studio.
-In fact, you might want offer a special discount to your first time mobile customers for a more comprehensive treatment down the road.
+When it comes to going mobile, consider what services you offer that are most portable – neck and shoulder massage are likely candidates and Pedi-treatments or a facial massage.
+Mobile massage services also can be are a good way to educate new clients about the other body treatments you offer at your day spa or your massage studio.
+In fact, you might want to offer a special discount to your first time mobile customers for a more comprehensive treatment down the road.

-In addition to visiting individual clients in their home, there are many companies that may want to engage with your practice.
-Some of them already offer corporate wellness programs that include fitness; healthy workplace food choices; educational seminars on diet and weight loss; and chiropractic, chair and other physical therapies, so your business can be a perfect fit.
-These same companies also may want to boost their presence at an industry event or trade show by offering complimentary neck and shoulder massage to attendees.
-And while you are thinking of the business market, don’t over retail businesses and pubs or cafes that might want to have you on board for a special event.
+In addition to visiting individual clients in their homes, many companies may want to engage with your practice.
+Some of them already offer corporate wellness programs that include fitness, healthy workplace food choices, educational seminars on diet and weight loss, chiropractic, chair, and other physical therapies, so your business can be a perfect fit.
+These same companies also may want to boost their presence at an industry event or trade show by offering complimentary neck and shoulder massages to attendees.
+And while you are thinking of the business market, don’t over retail businesses and pubs or cafes that might want to have you onboard for a special event.

 Mobile massage requirements

 In taking your massage business mobile, clearly describe reservation and cancellation policies and pricing and payment requirements.
-As part of your description of services, indicate the age requirements for clients – for example, no one under 16 unless accompanied by a parent.
+As part of the description of your services, indicate the age requirements for clients – for example, no one under 16 unless accompanied by a parent.

 You’ll probably also need special licensing and insurance to take your business mobile.
 Check with your city or spa licensing boards for information on mobile massage laws.
 You’ll also need liability insurance for your company, and if you employ independent contractors, they too will need to carry liability insurance.